Peer review process

 Summary:

-In this manuscript, the roles of the insulin receptor and the insulin growth factor receptor were investigated in podocytes.
-Mice in which both receptors were deleted developed glomerular dysfunction and developed proteinuria and glomerulrosclerosis over several months.
-Because of concerns about incomplete KO, the authors generated podocyte cell lines where both receptors were deleted.
+In this manuscript, the role of the insulin receptor and the insulin growth factor receptor was investigated in podocytes.
+Mice, where both receptors were deleted, developed glomerular dysfunction and developed proteinuria and glomerulrosclerosis over several months.
+Because of concerns about incomplete KO, the authors generated and studied podocyte cell lines where both receptors were deleted.
 Loss of both receptors was highly deleterious with greater than 50% cell death.
-To elucidate the mechanism, the authors performed global proteomics and find that spliceosome proteins are down-regulated.
-They confirm this by using long-range sequencing.
-These results suggest a novel role for these pathways in podocytes.
+To elucidate the mechanism of cell death, the authors performed global proteomics and found that spliceosome proteins were downregulated.
+They confirmed this directly by using long-read sequencing.
+These results suggest a novel role for insulin and IGF1R signaling in RNA splicing in podocytes.

 Significance:

 With the GLP1 agonists providing renal protection, there is great interest in understanding the role of insulin and other incretins in kidney cell biology.
-It is already known that Insulin and IGFR signaling play important roles in other cells of the kidney, therefore, there is great interest in understanding these pathways in podocytes.
-The major advance is that these two pathways appear to have a role in RNA metabolism, the major limitations are the lack of information regarding the completeness of the KO's.
-If, for example, they can determine that in the mice, the KO is complete, that the GFR is relatively normal, then the phenotype they describe is relatively mild.
+It is already known that Insulin and IGFR signaling play important roles in other cells of the kidney.
+So, there is great interest in understanding these pathways in podocytes.
+The major advance is that these two pathways appear to have a role in RNA metabolism.

 Reviewer #2 (Public review):